-- Carpets: Avoid walking on carpet if at all possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid walking or tracking on carpet if possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not wipe or attempt to wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wash or wipe ceilings or other absorbent surfaces.

-- Doors: Shut all doors in affected rooms to restrict smoke odors as much as possible.
+- Doors: Close doors in affected areas to focus smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your home or business is damaged by fire, storm, water, mold or other disaster, Call Paul!